chingjunehao/chingjunehao.github.io/_posts/2017-10-18-beginningoflearning.md

 ![FClayer](/images/fullyconnectedlayers.jpg)
 Their activations can hence be computed with a matrix multiplication followed by a bias offset.
-Apart from classification, adding a fully-connected layer is also a (usually) cheap way of learning non-linear combinations of these features.
+Adding a fully-connected layer is a (usually) cheap way of learning non-linear combinations of these features.
 Most of the features from convolutional and pooling layers may be good for the classification task, but combinations of those features might be even better.

-**In this layer, where the weight and bias are like in the normal neural network, use cost to compute the loss function, gradient descent to optimize parameters and reduce cost function.**
+**In this layer, where the weight and bias are same as the normal neural network, use cost to compute the loss function, gradient descent to optimize parameters and reduce cost function.**

 #### 3. Softmax function
-The sum of output probabilities from the Fully Connected Layer is 1.
+The output from the Fully Connected Layer is then passed through the softmax function.
-This is ensured by using the Softmax as the activation function in the output layer of the Fully Connected Layer.
 The [Softmax](http://cs231n.github.io/linear-classify/#softmax) function takes a vector of arbitrary real-valued scores and squashes it to a vector of values between zero and one that sum to one.

-**Putting the whole Convolutional Neural Networks together:**
+**Putting all the parts of Convolutional Neural Networks together:**
 ![CNN](/images/cnn.png)

 ****